 Will Wolf Pack Welcome still occur?

 Yes, Wolf Pack Welcome Opening Weekend is still scheduled as planned for August 21-23.
 Wolf Pack Welcome is a required, three-day program designed to kick off the fall 2020 semester for the newest members of the pack!
-There are a variety of programs and events to help students meet other incoming students, participate in Loyola traditions, and more.
+There are a variety of programs and events – both online and in-person – to help students meet other incoming students, participate in Loyola traditions, and more.
 Wolf Pack Welcome is solely for incoming students.